 For the pastry, sift the flour and the salt into a large mixing bowl, then put into the fridge for a few minutes to chill.
 (Keeping the flour and bowl cold will help you to get a better result later and create nice separate layers or pastry.)

-Gather the dough in the bowl using one hand, then turn it onto the work surface.
+Gather the dough in the bowl using one hand, then turn it onto a work surface.
 Squash the dough into a fat, flat sausage, without kneading.
-Wrap in cling film then chill the dough in the fridge for 15 minutes.
+Wrap in cling film then chill it in the fridge for 15 minutes.

 Fold the bottom third of the pastry up, then the top third down, to make a block about 15x15cm/6x6in.
-It doesn’t matter if the pastry isn’t exactly the right size - the important thing is that the corners are nice and square.
+It doesn’t matter if the pastry isn’t exactly the right size, the important thing is that the corners are square.

 Turn the dough so that its open edge is facing to the right, like a book.
-Press the edges of the pastry together with the rolling pin.
+Press the edges of the pastry together using the rolling pin.

 For the filling, mix the beef with the flour and some salt and pepper.
 An easy way to do this without making too much mess is to put everything into a large food bag, seal, then shake well.

-Heat a tablespoon of the oil in a large heatproof casserole up to a medium heat, then add half of the beef, shaking off the excess flour and keeping the chunks well-spaced so they fry rather than sweat.
+Heat a tablespoon of the oil in a large heatproof casserole up to a medium heat, then add half the beef, shaking off the excess flour and keeping the chunks well spaced so they fry rather than sweat.
 Brown for about 10 minutes, until golden-brown all over.

 Transfer the first batch of meat to a bowl, then add a splash of brown ale or water to the pan and scrape up any meaty bits.
 Tip the liquid into the bowl of meat.
 Wipe out the pan, then add a tablespoon of oil and brown the second batch of beef.
 When the beef is golden-brown transfer it to the bowl and set aside.

-Chop the garlic, onion, carrots and celery into chunky pieces.
 Add the final spoon of oil to the pan and heat gently.
-Add the vegetables and herbs to the pan and fry to soften for a few minutes.
+Add the garlic, onions, carrots, celery and herbs to the pan and fry for a few minutes, until softened.

-Melt the butter in a large frying pan, then add the mushrooms (cut into halves, or quarters if large).
-Season with salt and freshly ground black pepper, then fry over a high heat for about five minutes, until golden-brown.
+Melt the butter in a large frying pan, then add the mushrooms.
+Season with salt and freshly ground black pepper, then fry over a high heat for 5 minutes, or until golden-brown.
 Mix with the cooled pie filling and add to the pie dish.

 Use a sharp knife to cut the pastry to fit the top of the dish – if it’s too big it doesn’t matter.
 Lift on top of the pie, laying the pastry over a rolling pin to lift it.
 Press down gently to seal.